-Don't think you won't be caught; there are many ways to detect plagiarism.
+Do not think you will not be caught; there are many ways to detect plagiarism.

-- Markers can spot changes in the style of writing and use of language. - Markers are highly experienced subject specialists who are very familiar with work on the topic concerned - they may have read the source you are using (or even marked the essay you have copied from!). - Internet search engines and specialised computer software can be used to match phrases or pieces of text with original sources and to detect changes in the grammar and style of writing or punctuation.
+- Markers can spot changes in the style of writing and use of language. - Markers are highly experienced subject specialists who are very familiar with work on the topic concerned - they may have read or seen the source you are using, or even marked the work you have copied from! - Internet search engines and specialised computer software can be used to match phrases or pieces of text with original sources and to detect changes in the grammar and style of writing or punctuation.